Classical and Quantum Mechanics via Lie algebras: Molecular mechanics

 specifying the position of the atom in space.
 If two atoms with labels $j$ and $k$ are joined by a chemical bond, we consider the corresponding {\bfi{bond vector}} $q_j-q_k$, with {\bfi{bond length}} $\| q_j - q_k \|$.
 At room temperature, the bonds between adjacent atoms $i$ and $j$ are quite rigid, meaning that the deviation from the average distance $r_{ij}$ is generally small and the force that tries to maintain the atoms at distance $r_{ij}$ is strong.
 In chemistry this is modeled by a term

 in the Hamiltonian, where the $a_{ij}$ are \bfi{stiffness constants}, parameters determined by the particular chemical structure.

-\at{make the following consistent with the figure: $i \sim j \sim k$} Consider two adjacent bonds $i\sim j$ and $k\sim l$.
+\at{figure \ref{dihedral} fails to display.\\ make the following consistent with the figure: $i \sim j \sim k$} Consider two adjacent bonds $i\sim j$ and $k\sim l$.
 The {\bfi{bond angle}} $\alpha$ is the angle between the bond vectors $q_j-q_i$ and $q_l-q_k$.
 The bond angle $\alpha$ can then be computed from the formulas

 and is thus invariant under the simultaneous action of the group $ISO(3)$ \at{defined?} on all $3$ vectors.
 In most molecules the bond angles are determined from the interaction between the atoms in the molecule.
 There is thus an $ISO(3)$-invariant term